Open topic with navigation

 OCIO Look - The OCIO look to apply when displaying in the render viewport, if using an OCIO view.

-Denoise Volumes - If enabled, the Spectral AI Denoiser denoises volumes in the scene.
+Denoise Volumes - The spectral AI denoiser denoises volumes in the scene when enabled.
 Otherwise, volumes are not denoised by default.

-Denoise On Completion - If Enabled, beauty passes are denoised once at the end of a render.
+Denoise On Completion - Beauty passes denoise once at the end of a render.
 Disable this option if you're rendering with an interactive region.

-Minimum Denoiser Samples - The minimum number of samples per pixel until the denoiser kicks in.
-This is only valid when Denoise On Completion is disabled.
+Minimum Denoiser Samples - The minimum number of samples per pixel taken until the denoiser kicks in.
+This is valid when the Denoise on Completion option is disabled.

 Upsampler Mode - Selects the upsampler mode for rendering.
 The image renders at a lower resolution divided by the sampling mode, then it upscales to the final resolution.

 AI Upsampling - When you have an Upsampler Mode selection made and you have this option enabled, the render scales using AI upsampling.
 Otherwise, scaling is done using traditional methods.